Steven Holtzen

 overview

-My research focuses on programming languages, artificial intelligence, and machine learning.
-My goal is to design systems that make probabilistic modeling fast, accessible, and useful for solving every day reasoning tasks.
-Broadly my research focuses on:
+I like designing systems that make probabilistic modeling fast, accessible, and useful for solving every-day reasoning tasks.
+My research focuses on:

 news